 The milk steamed reasonably well and I was able to produce some blurry latte art in the cappuccino.
 It produced a distinct sipping chocolate flavor when combined with espresso.
 There was a thick layer of microfoam that didn’t dissipate.

 I think soy has a bit of an acquired taste.
 If you grew up drinking it, it’s likely that you enjoy it.
-If you didn’t, like a lot of us in the West, then you may have to work at it to enjoy it.
+A lot of us in the West didn’t grow up drinking it, and have to work at it to enjoy it.